Rhododendron catawbiense aka Catawba Rhododendron

 Catawba Rhododendron, Mountain Rose Bay, Purple Laurel

-How to care for Catawba Rhododendron
+How difficult is it to take care of Catawba Rhododendron

 Caring for Catawba Rhododendron is a breeze, as it is highly adaptable and forgiving to minor neglect.